-(Unaudited - Prepared by Management) (Expressed in Canadian Dollars) For the periods ended June 30, 2020 and 2019
+(Unaudited - Prepared by Management) (Expressed in Canadian Dollars)

 1. NATURE AND CONTINUANCE OF OPERATIONS

 Regulus Resources Inc. ("Regulus" or the "Company") is a mineral exploration company formed on December 16, 2010.

 At the date of these interim condensed consolidated financial statements, the Company has not been able to identify a known body of commercial grade ore on any of its exploration and evaluation assets.
 The ability of the Company to realize the costs it has incurred to date on these exploration and evaluation assets is dependent upon the Company being able to identify a commercial ore body, to finance its exploration costs and to resolve any environmental, regulatory or other constraints which may hinder the successful development of the exploration and evaluation assets.
 To date, the Company has not earned revenues and is considered to be in the exploration stage.